ErlendEllingsen/satselixia-sms-bot/README.md

 The bot is currently up and running, but there's no live demo since SMS is quite expensive and publishing it here could end up leaving me with a hefty bill.

+*If you desperately want to try it live, drop me an e-mail and I'll send you the number*

 ## What it does
 The bot queries SATS/ELIXIA's home page and fetches/parses all of their fitness centers.